PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 **Basic input**
 Problem: Create a function that given a vec of integers `nums` and an integer `k`, returns the kth largest element in the vec.

-In this case, the implementation uses a max heap instead of sorting the input to find the kth largest element in the vec.
+In this case, the implementation uses a max heap to find the kth largest element in the vec in `O(k log n)`.

 ```rust
 fn find_kth_largest(nums: Vec<i32>, k: i32) -> i32 {